EdwinMindcraft/AdvancedMaterials/README.md

 # AdvancedMaterials
-This mod adds new materials nad machine
+This mod adds new materials and machine

 ## This mod is currently WIP
 This means that you may need to recreate a world every now and then to use new changes (or you could just use ProjectE...)